 Skip to contents

 We consider the k sample multinomial problem where we observe k vectors (possibly of different lengths), each representing an independent sample from a multinomial.
-For a given function psi which takes in the concatenated vector of multinomial probabilities and outputs a real number, we are interested in constructing a confidence interval for psi.
+For a given function psi which takes in the concatenated vector of multinomial probabilities and outputs a real number, we are interested in computing a p-value for a test of psi >= psi0, and constructing a confidence interval for psi.

 Usage